unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

  ## Birth of the Atomic Age and Urbanization

- New Mexico played a significant role in World War II, in providing secure and remote locations for the creation and detonation of the *Manhattan Project*.
+ New Mexico played a significant role in World War II in providing secure and remote locations for the creation and detonation of the *Manhattan Project*.
 Success in winning the war, development of Sandia Laboratories, and new government subsidies propelled not just an influx but a wave of migration.
-Infastructure rapdily expanded Albuquerque's territory and Martineztown recieived a new neighbor in the form of the I25 interstate freeway.
-Albuquerque was truly urbanzied.
+Infastructure rapdily expanded Albuquerque's territory and Martineztown recieived a new neighbor in the form of the I25 interstate highway.
+Albuquerque had become truly urbanzied.

+ {% include full-width.html
+  class="pullquote"
+  text="'New houses go up in batches of 50 to 300 at a time and transform barren mesas before you get back from lunch'[AlbuquerqueHistoricSociety](http://www.albuqhistsoc.org/SecondSite/pkfiles/pk213neighborhoods.htm)"
+%}
+However, Martineztown's centralized location made it a center for cultural and economic marginalization.
+Gentrification and outrage over urban development rocked Martineztown.
+Using the solgan "Martineztown Not for Sale!" the community unified against the Urban Renewal Condemnation and was able kept Martineztown a neighborhood community.[Waymarking](http://www.waymarking.com/waymarks/WMTKE1_Martineztown_Albuquerque_NM) In 1968 *Martineztown Park* was established as a way to revitalize the neighborhood.
+Thus, through artworks like *Angelitas de Caridad* Martineztown has been able to communicate the growth and development of the community overtime.

 ## Tuberculosis, _The Sisters of Charity of Cincinnati_, and Albuquerque